amitshekhariitbhu/android-interview-questions/README.md

 * What is `View` in Android?
 [MindOrks](https://blog.mindorks.com/android-user-interface-view-components)

+* What is `Lifecycle of View` in Android?
+[Medium](https://proandroiddev.com/the-life-cycle-of-a-view-in-android-6a2c4665b95e)

 * Difference between `View.GONE` and `View.INVISIBLE`?
 [StackOverflow](https://stackoverflow.com/questions/11556607/android-difference-between-invisible-and-gone)

 * Can you create custom views?
 How?
 [MindOrks](https://blog.mindorks.com/create-your-own-custom-view)